SkillfulElectro/HateSQL/README.md

 ## Goal
 - as easy as working with std::vector
 - be fast
+- no tcp and etc type of connections needed , only include the headers and everything is ready

 ## limitions
 - PODs , fixed lenght arrays and strusts which are made by them are only supported .